News and Events

 30 Jun 2023 • Patrick Bassner

 We invite motivated students like you to join the teaching team for the Introduction to Programming course in the winter semester of 2023/24.
 This is a unique opportunity to deepen your software engineering and programming skills while helping your peers.
 As a tutor, you hold tutor groups, correct exercises, help students understand the concepts, participate in the exam correction, and help with lecture and exercise organization.
-Join us and become a valuable part of a highly motivated, international student team!

 Best Practitioner Report Award for the Paper "Integrating Competency-Based Education in Interactive Learning Systems"